neilabenlakhal/javascript-beginners-tutorial/README.md

 - We can easily write JavaScript code in between the `script element`.
 In a real-world application, we have 100+ maybe even 1000+ lines of code, we don't want to write all that code inline here
 - We must have to `extract and separate` our JavaScript behavior code from our HTML markup code
-- A simple thumb-rule is if we have a lot of JavaScript code, we can put it into a separate file
 - We can use/add/attach an external JavaScript file by using `<script>` tag with `src (source)` attribute:
     - ```<script src="path/scriptfile.js"></script>```
     - One can provide a `full URL (absolute path)` or `relative path` from the current page